RicoSuter/NJsonSchema/README.md

 The `file` variable now contains the C# code for all the classes defined in the JSON schema.

-The previously generated JSON Schema would generate the following TypeScript interfaces:
+The previously generated JSON Schema would generate the following TypeScript interfaces.

+**Settings:**

-    new TypeScriptGenerator(schema, new TypeScriptGeneratorSettings { TypeStyle = TypeScriptTypeStyle.Interface, TypeScriptVersion = 2.0m });
+    new TypeScriptGeneratorSettings { TypeStyle = TypeScriptTypeStyle.Interface, TypeScriptVersion = 2.0m }

-Output:
+**Output:**

 ```typescript
 export enum Gender {